Base Resources (LON:BSE) Receives “Buy” Rating from Peel Hunt

-Peel Hunt reissued their buy rating on shares of Base Resources (LON:BSE) in a research note released on Tuesday morning, ThisIsMoney.Co.Uk reports.
+Peel Hunt reaffirmed their buy rating on shares of Base Resources (LON:BSE) in a report published on Tuesday, ThisIsMoney.Co.Uk reports.

 Base Resources Limited produces and sells mineral sands in Africa.
 The company produces mineral sands, such as rutile, ilmenite, and zircon.
 It primarily owns 100% interests in the Kwale Mineral Sands project located in Kenya.
 The company was formerly known as Base Iron Limited and changed its name to Base Resources Limited in 2010.